Anish007TML/Synchronous_FIFO/README.md

 **Design Module**

-The Synchronous_FIFO module is designed to ensure efficient data handling in digital systems.
+The Synchronous_FIFO.v module is designed to ensure efficient data handling in digital systems.
 Proper configuration prevents common issues like overflow or underflow, guaranteeing reliable data management.
 The FIFO operates on a single clock domain and supports configurable data width and depth.
 It uses a circular buffer with read and write pointers, and a counter to track the number of elements in the queue.

 **PARAMETERS**
 | Parameter | Description       | Default |